Quotes by Moshe Feldenkrais

 Find Your True Weakness (Or Not)

-I do not particularly like this quote as I think it can be easily misunderstood and mis-applied.
+I do not particularly like this quote as I think it can be easily misunderstood and misapplied.
 But the quote below is constantly cited, so I will include it.
 Just keep in mind that Feldenkrais, like many modern strategic change methods is ultimately a strength-based method.
-The work focuses on what is right with a person and what they CAN do.
+The work does the most good when it focuses on what is right with a person and what they CAN do.

 "Find your true weakness and surrender to it.
 Therein lies the path to genius.
 Most people spend their lives using their strengths to overcome or cover up their weaknesses.
 Those few who use their strengths to incorporate their weaknesses, who don't divide themselves, those people are very rare.
 In any generation there are a few and they lead their generation."